novasearch/SLVideo/README.md

 #### `frame_extraction`
 This folder contains the scripts responsible for extracting and cropping the video frames
-- `frame_extraction.py`: Iterates through the videos and respective annotations and extracts the frames where is being performed a sign in which the facial expression has a big role and one frame for each phrase
+- `frame_extractor.py`: Iterates through the videos and respective annotations and extracts the frames where is being performed a sign in which the facial expression has a big role and one frame for each phrase
 - `object_detector.py`: Has the functions responsible for cropping and removing the background of the extracted frames to only have the person.
 This is where the cropping and background removal models are defined
+- `run_frame_extraction.py`: Script used to run the frame extraction process in the object_detectors_env environment

 #### `opensearch`
 This folder contains the script responsible for the OpenSearch index